Nettle Stings: How and Why They Happen

 It’s not all bad news when it comes to nettles, they have a long history of culinary and medicinal uses, which include:

-• Urinary tract infections: Nettles are believed to have diuretic properties which can assist to flush out the urinary system and prevent urinary tract infections.
+- Urinary tract infections: Nettles are believed to have diuretic properties that can assist in flushing out the urinary system and prevent urinary tract infections.

-• Benign prostatic hyperplasia (prostate enlargement): One study¹ involving 287 patients found that the phytosterols, lignans and polysaccharides in nettles were able significantly reduce the International Prostate Symptom Score (IPSS) score, serum PSA and prostate size.
+- Benign prostatic hyperplasia (prostate enlargement): One study¹ involving 287 patients found that the phytosterols, lignans and polysaccharides in nettles were able to significantly reduce the International Prostate Symptom Score (IPSS) score, serum PSA and prostate size.

-Nettles have been used as a food source for centuries and are a popular ingredient in many traditional dishes, particularly in Europe.
+Nettles have been a food source for centuries and are a popular ingredient in many traditional dishes, particularly in Europe.
 Culinary uses of nettle include nettle soup, pesto, tea and smoothies.
-Nettles are a great source of A, B, C, and K, proteins, iron, calcium, magnesium, linoleic acid, linolenic acid, palmitic acid, stearic acid and oleic acid, amino acid and antioxidants.
+Nettles are a great source of A, B, C, and K, proteins, iron, calcium, magnesium, linoleic acid, linolenic acid, palmitic acid, stearic acid, oleic acid, amino acid and antioxidants.

 The tough fibres in the stalks of nettles have been used for thousands of years to create strong and durable textiles, such as linen and cordage.
 Nettle fibre is durable and has a unique texture.
-In recent years there has been a growing interest in the use of nettles as a sustainable and eco-friendly alternative to traditional textiles.
+Recently, there has been a growing interest in using nettles as a sustainable and eco-friendly alternative to traditional textiles.

 Wear protective clothing when harvesting nettles, even when cut down, they can still sting.